SecWhW/WPA_KRACKs/README.md

 Prerequisites:

 We used the latest extended Tamarin prover (version 1.7.1) to produce our formal model.
 Installation instructions for Tamarin can be found in https://tamarin-prover.github.io/manual/book/002_installation.html.
-Moreover, a pre-built binariy of Tamarin version that supports natural number can be found in a docker from Cremers et al. After installing Docker, one simply has to pull the image and enter it to load our models:
+Moreover, a pre-built binariy of Tamarin version that supports natural number can be found in a docker from Cremers et al. After installing Docker then one can pull the image and enter it to load our models:

 docker pull securityprotocolsresearch/tamarin:st